cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - You can declare @youngest as file name to trigger the build of dvpd with the youngest change date
 - The script stops in case of a compile error or a crosscheck conflict to prevent accidental overwriting of approved assets with wrong settings
 - The script writes a final warning, when the crosscheck has detected name similarities.
 Assets will still be created.
-- The script uses the DVPD script set, adressed by the environment variable DVPDC_BASE.
+- The script uses the DVPD script set, addressed by the environment variable DVPDC_BASE.
 If the variable is not set, the script assumes to have be positioned in the DVPD project command directory.